warpdotdev/docs/features/prompt.md

 #### iTerm2

-The iTerm2 shell integration breaks Warp and you're custom prompt will not be able to be visible with this on.
+The iTerm2 shell integration breaks Warp and your custom prompt will not be able to be visible with this on.
 If you're coming from iTerm please check your dotfiles for it.
-We advice disabling the integration just for Warp like so:
+We advise disabling the integration just for Warp like so:

 ```sh
 if [[ $TERM_PROGRAM != "WarpTerminal" ]]; then